-1. SCHOOL PROFILE
+SCHOOL PROFILE

 Coaley C of E Academy is a small village school in a rural community with a socio economically mixed population.
-At the start of the academic year 2020-21, the school was reconfigured back to 3 classes to accommodate growing roll numbers.
-Coaley consisted of a mixed Reception, Year1 and 2 class, a mixed Year3 and 4 class and a mixed Y5 and Y6 class in 2020-21.
+Coaley consisted of a mixed Reception and Year1, a mixed 2,3 and 4 class, and a mixed Y5 and Y6 class.
 There were 55 pupils on role at the end of this period.

-2 pupils had an EHCP, 5 pupils had My Plan Plus and 3 had My Plans.
+1 pupils has an EHCP, 5 pupils had My Plan Plus and 3 had My Plans.